PauM4/Windjammers/README.md

 - To move from one screen to another, you have to press the space bar.
 - In Character Selection, both players can choose the character they want from the 3 available.
 - In Stage Selection, only Player 1 can choose the stage from the 3 available.
-- The player cannot move when he has the frisbee.
-The player cannot shoot at his own goal.
+- The player cannot move when he/she has the frisbee.
+The player cannot shoot at his/her own goal.
 The player cannot block a super shot.

 ## Controls
 ### Gamepad:

 Both Players:
 - DPAD for movement.
 - A to throw frisbee.
 Pressing DPAD you can launch diagonally up or down respectively.
+Without the frisbee, do a dash movement.
 - B to throw a lob.
 Pressing DPAD you can launch diagonally up or down respectively.
 - Spamming Y to block the frisbee.
 After blocking it, pick up the frisbee and press Y again to perform the super shot.
 - Start to pass screens, select character and select stage.